peacestone/peacestone.github.io/_posts/2017-04-05-my_rails_assesment.markdown

 ---

 Building my first rails app was awesome.
-It helped me put together everything I had learned throughout the course about rails.
-I especially  became comfortable using `form_for` helper and `fields_for` helper for the complex form I built.
-I also learned how to use the devise gem which was fun.
+It helped me put together everything I had learned throughout the rails course.
+I especially  became comfortable using `form_for` helper and `fields_for` helper for the complex form I built, and learned how to customize the devise gem.

 Some of the lessons I learned:

-If you want rails to generate a `field_with_errors` div for the nested part of the form you must add `accepts_nested_attributes_for :model` macro.
+If you need rails to generate a `field_with_errors` div for the nested part of the form, you must add `accepts_nested_attributes_for :model` macro.
 It took me a while to figure this out because I was using a custom attribute writer to accept the nested attributes.
 After I added that macro, it created those error divs.
 Here is what my model looks like:

 ```
 # appointment model